DyleTim3sly/DyleTim3sly/README.md

 ## Hello hey!!

-this is one of Dev's account, which is my main above in my bio!!!
+this is one of Dev's account,my main is above in my bio!!!
 I'm an artist and i draw for a living

 # <p align="center"> not a system!!!
 </p>